 Students are eligible to graduate upon successful completion of all courses listed for their curricula.
 The application for graduation is available at no cost via Owl Link and must be completed and submitted according to the following.
-Deadlines for submitting the application are September 14 for the fall semester, February 16 for the spring semester, and July 18 for the summer.
+Deadlines for submitting the application are September 19 for the fall semester, February 21 for the spring semester, and July 17 for the summer.

 Though degree requirements may change from catalog year to catalog year, the changes do not apply to students already in a program.
 Students should therefore follow the requirements of the catalog in effect at the time of their first enrollment.
 Students who stop attending PGCC for a period of two years or more should follow the requirements in effect at the time of re-enrollment.
 Students can check progress toward graduation through Owl Link by running an academic program evaluation.
 See an academic advisor if you have questions about the requirements that apply to you.
-The e-mail address is advising@pgcc.edu.
+Use your Owl link account to make an appointment with your assigned advisor.